Spilopsyllus cuniculi: Description

 The rabbit flea is about 1 mm long and a dark brown colour.
 It is laterally compressed, has three pairs of legs and no wings.
 Its head is held at an angle to its body and its mouthparts are adapted for piercing the skin of its host and sucking its blood.
 It has a pronotal comb or row of spines just behind the head and a genal comb of spines below the head and these help to distinguish it from other species of flea.
+It is a sedentary flea that stays feeds of a single location for a long period of time.
+S. cuniculi have adapted to feed on the ears of rabbits, which are in rich in blood supply.

 Host species

-The rabbit flea is found worldwide, usually as an external parasite found on rabbits and hares but occasionally also on cats and dogs.
+S. cuniculi originated in Europe with the definitive host being the European rabbit, as the rabbit was brought overseas the flea was inadvertently brought with it and is now found in most places where the European rabbit is found.
+It is usually as an external parasite found on rabbits and hares but occasionally also on cats and dogs.
 It can work its way through the animal's fur but is usually found in clusters around the bases of the host's ears.
 On some of the islands off the coasts of the United Kingdom it can be found on Manx shearwaters and Atlantic puffins, presumably because the birds nest in burrows and often take over holes previously occupied by rabbits.